What Hi-Fi?: What Hi-Fi? Awards

 The What Hi-Fi?
 Awards began in 1983 and have announced the brand's favourite products of the year with a special issue of the magazine, the Awards issue.
 The What Hi-Fi?
 Awards are also announced and hosted on the website.
 In 2022, the What Hi-Fi?
 Awards featured 109 winners across 26 product categories.

 Hall of Fame

 A selection of the brand's favourite products of all time are also presented in the What Hi-Fi?
 Hall of Fame, which includes products launched in 1976 and right up until the present day.

-Notable products include the Linn LP12 turntable, the Sony Walkman, Acoustic Energy AE1 speakers, Mission Cyrus One amplifier, Sennheiser HD600 headphones, Sky+, Sonos, the Bowers & Wilkins Zeppelin wireless speaker, the Apple iPhone, Pioneer Kuro plasma TVs, the Naim Mu-so, KEF LS50 Wireless speaker system and the Sony WH-1000XM4 wireless headphones.
+Notable products include the Linn LP12 turntable, the Sony Walkman, Acoustic Energy AE1 speakers, Mission Cyrus One amplifier, Sennheiser HD600 headphones, Sky+, Sonos, the Bowers & Wilkins Zeppelin wireless speaker, the Apple iPhone, Pioneer Kuro plasma TVs, the Naim Mu-so, the ATC SCM11 loudspeaker, KEF LS50 Wireless speaker system and the Sony WH-1000XM4 wireless headphones.